dchampion/cert-scanner/README.md

 # Update as of July 31, 2024
 On August 1, 2024, this project was shut down for cost reasons (specifically, the one&ndash;year time period on the AWS free&ndash;tier account under which it ran expired).

 In the year during which this project was active, it failed to identify a single public key containing a cryptographic vulnerabilty.
-During that time, nearly 4-billion public key certificates were signed and issued by Certificate Authorities, every one of which was tested for vulnerabilities by this project.
+During that time, nearly 400 million public key certificates were signed and issued by Certificate Authorities; every one of them was tested for vulnerabilities by this project.

 This astonishing success rate is due likely to the CAs themselves testing publicly&ndash;submitted keys, and rejecting those that are vulnerable.